 The ONS 15454 DCC is implemented over the IP protocol, which is not compatible with Ethernet.
-The system builds Ethernet equipment History and Statistics tables using HDLC statistics that are gathered over the DCC (running point-topoint protocol, or PPP).
-RMON DCC (for both IP and Ethernet) monitors the health of remote DCC connections.
+The system builds Ethernet equipment History and Statistics tables using high data level control (HDLC) statistics that are gathered over the data communications channel (DCC) that is running point-to-point protocol (PPP).
+RMON DCC monitors the health of remote DCC connections for IP and Ethernet.